 Near Walpole is fondly referred to as "the Cappuccino" in winter as the water darkens to the colour of black coffee and natural foam swirls in the centre of the pool.

 In Nannup often takes on a spectacular jade shade.

-Is always beautiful but has a truly amazing atmosphere during local events like Australia Day.
+Is always beautiful but has a truly amazing atmosphere, especially at the local Pemberton Pool.